-Welcome to the current students page for our undergraduate Geography courses (TSM, Political Science and Geography, TR071 and TR062).
+Welcome to the page for our current undergraduate Geography courses (TSM, Political Science and Geography, TR071 and TR062).
 Here you will find some useful links relating to handbooks timetables and forms.
 The undergraduate handbooks are the primary source of information for students regarding Geography matters, so please consult these carefully.

 Geography Undergraduate Course Handbook (Natural Science and TSM) 2018/19 - the primary source of information for students regarding departmental matters.